eppl-erau-db/amigo_ros2/README.md

 ./scripts/run_dev.sh -d ${ISAAC_ROS_WS}
 ```

-Once in the container, source the setup script.
+Once in the container, source the setup script to install all required dependencies and packages.

 ```bash
 cd ${ISAAC_ROS_WS} && \